Zhu Rongji: Contributions to socialist market economy

+Zhu was an advocate for markets while also viewing the state's role in setting the strategic direction of markets as indispensable.
+Generally, he was skeptical of the efficacy of comprehensive state planning of the economy.
+Zhu frequently argued in favor of indirect economic instruments, for example at the June 1993 Dalian Conference, although he also viewed central government directives as a viable tool.

 Zhu and Deng's vision of China's future was not simply one of rapid growth.
 It included a programme of continuous reforms, which they believed would be necessary to achieve this growth.
 There were two major goals Zhu believed were necessary to achieve this vision, which Zhu began while serving as China's vice-premier.
 His first goal was to rationalize and centralize the fiscal and financial system.
 The second goal was to streamline and strengthen the state sector.

 Zhu's first task was to regain central control over the country's burgeoning yet dangerously decentralized tax revenues.
 Before reforming China's tax system he went in person to each province in China to sell a new "tax sharing" idea modeled on the U.S. federal tax system.
-Under this new policy, revenue from provinces would go first to Beijing, and then the other portions would be returned to the provinces.
+Under this new policy, revenue from provinces would go first to Beijing, and then portions would be returned to the provinces.
 Following the introduction of this tax system, the central government's cut of total revenue increased by over 20% in a single year, balancing the central budget and putting Beijing's resources on track to reliably increase over time.
 In order to manage China's financial affairs he appointed himself governor of the People's Bank of China with jurisdiction over monetary policy and financial regulations, bringing the highly decentralized banking system more closely under Beijing's control.